 It's a pretty common protocole.

 For personal projects, I have to make everything from the start.
+For Carn, It's true I was inspired by a fairy tale.

 I knew I wanted a story of justice and death and wolves and little boys, so I read a lot about wolves and their habits (even if the wolf in the film isn't quite a real one ;).